Niladri24dutta/Electronjs-angular2-demo/README.md

 # Electronjs-angular2-demo
-A desktop app with electron , angular2
+A desktop app with electronjs and angular2